Football in Argentina: League championships

 The Primera División has been using different formats for its championships, from a double round-robin tournament (1891 to 1966) to a single round-robin that would become the standard in Latin America, the Apertura and Clausura.
 In the particular case of Argentina, the Apertura was contested in the second half of the calendar year, and the Clausura was played in the first half of the following year (in order to synchronize the seasons with those of the European football).
 Different formats used also included the organization of Metropolitano and Nacional championships, that lasted from 1967 to 1985.

-As of 2021 season, the Argentine Primera División league is made up of 26 teams, with a championship organized in a single round-robin schedule, resulting in a total of 25 rounds per team.
-Six teams from Argentina are eligible to play the Copa Libertadores, four from the league championship and the rest from the Copa Argentina and Copa de la Superliga.
+As of 2024 season, the Argentine Primera División league is made up of 28 teams, with a championship organized in a single round-robin schedule, resulting in a total of 27 rounds per team.
+Six teams from Argentina are eligible to play the Copa Libertadores, four from the league championship and the rest from the Copa Argentina and Copa de la Liga Profesional.
+The following six teams in the general table of the league championship are eligible to play the Copa Sudamericana.

-From 1891 to date, River Plate is the most winning team with 37 domestic championships, followed by Boca Juniors with 35 titles.
+From 1891 to date, River Plate is the most winning team with 38 domestic championships, followed by Boca Juniors with 35 titles.
 Racing holds the third position with 18 titles.